CSGraduateCouncil-VirginiaTech/csgc-website/housing.md

 - Ramble Ridge (next to Knollwood)
 	- Townhouses
 	- Near bus stops (but know that the busses that take you here run on a very different schedule from the main campus busses)
+ - Vue Apartments
+   	- Apartments
+   	- Near bus stops (but know that the busses that take you here run on a very different schedule from the main campus busses)

 #### <a name="Christiansburg"></a>Christiansburg<a href="#Christiansburg"><i class="fa fa-link" aria-hidden="true"></i></a>